yogesh-kansal/Invoicia/README.md

 We would like you to create the backend for an invoicing app.
 The APIs it should include:

-- [ ] Create a new invoice
+- [x] Create a new invoice
-  - [ ] Add line items to the invoice.
+  - [x] Add line items to the invoice.
 Line items may include hours of work at a certain rate, work-related expenses, materials, labor, etc.
-  - [ ] Add notes to the invoice, including possibly how to pay it, where to send checks, etc.
+  - [x] Add notes to the invoice, including possibly how to pay it, where to send checks, etc.
-- [ ] Ability to update the status of the invoice
+- [x] Ability to update the status of the invoice
-- [ ] Send the invoice via email
+- [x] Send the invoice via email
-- [ ] View invoices including status (paid, outstanding, late, etc.)
+- [x] View invoices including status (paid, outstanding, late, etc.)

 #### Extra credit features

-- [ ] Add a due date to an invoice
+- [x] Add a due date to an invoice
-- [ ] View late invoices, or even better, alert when an invoice is late
+- [x] View late invoices, or even better, alert when an invoice is late
-- [ ] Tests
+- [x] User authentication
-- [ ] API Documentation
+- [x] API Documentation
-- [ ] Data Validation
+- [x] Data Validation

 ## Requirements